MileHacker Logo

 Nature & Cycling

 • Wildlife Encounters & Safaris: Ichkeul National Park, located about 70 km (43 miles) northwest of Tunis, is a significant wetland.
-It delivers excellent birdwatching opportunities, especially for migratory birds during autumn and winter.
+It delivers excellent birdwatching opportunities, especially for birds that migrate during autumn and winter.
 This typically requires an exclusive day trip from Tunis.

 • Cycling Routes & Mountain Biking: Dedicated bicycle lanes are limited in central Tunis.
-Cycling in the central city can be challenging due to heavy traffic.
-It is safer and more pleasant in less congested northern suburbs like La Marsa and Sidi Bou Said, where you can ride along the corniche or explore quiet streets.
+Cycling in the central part city may be tough due to heavy traffic.
+It is safer and more enjoyable in less congested northern suburbs like La Marsa and Sidi Bou Said, where you can ride along the corniche or explore quiet streets.
 Mountain biking trails are not readily available near Tunis.

-• For light outdoor activities or day trips, consider carrying a Lightweight Daypack for your essentials.
+• For light outdoor activities or day trips, you might want to carry a Lightweight Daypack for your essentials.

 • Pair it with comfortable, breathable Hiking Sandals for varied terrain, supporting comfort while exploring.